-Once a supplier is approved to participate in the Gas Customer Choice Program, Duke Energy will provide an ID & Password to access Duke Energy's Electronic Bulletin Board (EBB).
-The EBB application deals with a distinct set of business functions that allow suppliers to communicate with Duke Energy through the use of EBB via the Internet.
+Once a supplier is approved to participate in the Gas Customer Choice Program, Duke Energy Ohio will provide an ID & Password to access Duke Energy Ohio's Electronic Bulletin Board (EBB).
+The EBB application deals with a distinct set of business functions that allow suppliers to communicate with Duke Energy Ohio through the use of EBB via the Internet.
 Suppliers may use the EBB to perform the following:

 - Nominate gas deliveries and allocate that gas to customers, pools or other suppliers

 - View confirmed nomination/allocations at the city gate

 - View all eligible imbalance trade offers

 - Transact an imbalance trade

 - View daily IT pool imbalances